prwnr/laravel-streamer/README.md

 `streamer:listen` command call with the same options.
 Note that listening from a specific ID without consumer and group being set will ignore acknowledgments.

-The `purge` and `archive` options (available since v2.6) are designed to be used to release from memory or storage of the Redis instance
+The `purge` and `archive` options (available since v2.6) are designed to be used to release memory or storage of the Redis instance
 (in a cases when there are tons of streamed messages or the payloads are big and Redis runs out of memory/storage).
 When using those options, keep in mind, that they are not going to take into account listeners running in other instances or other servers - meaning, that when first listener hooked to specific event will process its messages, the `purge` and `archive` options will delete the message not waiting for other listeners to finish.
-These options in _listen_ command are meant more for a monolith usage.
 To fully use `archive` option see [Stream Archive][#stream-archive] for more details and instructions.

 #### Failed List